Kim Kardashian And Kanye West Sell Unreleased Yeezys At Lemonade Stands For Charity

 The musician is also reportedly using music and church as a possible outlet for his mental health.
 He and Kim Kardashian have been hosting Sunday church services in their $60 million Los Angeles home since January.
 The services have reportedly involved a private concert with a full choir directed Kanye.
 Kim often posts about the services on social media, often showing their daughter, North, dancing to the music.

-According to Radar Online, the Sunday services have also been a solace for Kim’s sister Khloe, who attended the service just days after blaming Kylie Jenner’s possible ex-BFF Jordyn Woods for “breaking up her family” after it was reported that her ex Tristan Thompson kissed Woods, 21 at his Los Angeles home.
+According to Radar Online, the Sunday services have also been a solace for Kim’s sister, Khloe, who attended the service just days after blaming Kylie Jenner’s possible ex-BFF Jordyn Woods for “breaking up her family” after it was reported that her ex-boyfriend, Tristan Thompson, kissed Woods, 21, at his Los Angeles home.